• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Workers’ Compensation Nurses: A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-February 15, 2023 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+February 15, 2023 // by Law Offices of Heywood G. Friedman// Leave a Comment

 In today’s world of workers’ compensation, it is a most welcome and common occurrence for nurses to be engaged to assist and participate in the adjustment of industrial claims; however, most claims professionals are unaware there are six (6) different types of nurses available in workers’ compensation, each of which has a different but vital role.
 In today’s blog we will discuss the six different roles a nurse may perform in any given industrial claim.